AI enrichment in Azure Cognitive Search

 Subset your Azure source data into a representative sample.
 Indexing takes time so start with a small, representative data set and then build it up incrementally as your solution matures.

 Create a data source object in Azure Cognitive Search to provide a connection string for data retrieval.

 Define the index schema.
 The Fields collection includes fields from source data.
 You should also stub out additional fields to hold generated values for content created during enrichment.

 Define the indexer referencing the data source, skillset, and index.

 Within the indexer, add outputFieldMappings.
 This section maps output from the skillset (in step 3) to the inputs fields in the index schema (in step 4).

-Send Create Indexer request you just created (a POST request with an indexer definition in the request body) to express the indexer in Azure Search.
+Send Create Indexer request you just created (a POST request with an indexer definition in the request body) to express the indexer in Azure Cognitive Search.
 This step is how you run the indexer, invoking the pipeline.

 Run queries to evaluate results and modify code to update skillsets, schema, or indexer configuration.

 Reset the indexer before rebuilding the pipeline.